Entrepreneur

 In the debate on the fair distribution of wealth, there are demands for higher taxes on inheritances, assets and top incomes.
 Do you agree with these?

 I don’t agree with repeated taxation of assets which have already been taxed.
 Taxing capital in this way would lead to a situation where medium-sized companies especially would have to pay taxes even if they made losses.
-This would cost growth and jobs.
+This would cost jobs and stand in the way of growth.
 If the state has exhausted all cost-reduction options, I could imagine increasing the top tier of taxation.
 Anyone who is making decent profits, particularly as an entrepreneur, should also pay corresponding taxes, and I mean in Germany.

-What will the USP of Germany as a business location be in future, in your view?
+In your opinion, what will the USP of Germany as a location for businesses be in future?

 The advantage of Germany as a business location will continue to be its high innovative strength combined with well-known German virtues such as thoroughness, punctuality and good service.

-Do you like the idea of the United States of Europe?
+Do you like the idea of a United States of Europe?

-I don’t think it’s sensible to go that far.
+I don’t think it would make much sense to go that far.
 It starts with the fact that in Europe – unlike the USA – we don’t all speak the same language.
-However, we should harmonize our financial and business policies more.
+However, we should harmonize our financial and business policies more, develop a common defence policy and also become more independent in the extraction of energy and raw materials.

 Prof. Dr. Michael Otto as